29 More Awesome Places to Visit in Honolulu

 24. Sky Waikiki *Drinks, Dinner* – Waikiki

 Sky Waikiki has a pretty awful Yelp rating but I rather enjoyed my visit here!
 Combine a stunning view of Waikiki with delicious food and fab service, and you get Sky Waikiki!
 This sky high restaurant is great for both couples and large groups.
-I was actually quite cold the evening I visited so I would recommend bringing a layer just in case.
+I was actually quite cold the evening I visited, so I would recommend bringing a layer just in case.
 It is also a lovely place to dress up and take photos (especially around sunset) 🙂

 LOVE their juices on the go, but not a fan of their avocado toast!
 Too much avocado, not enough flavor.